SamReeves/datainc2015/README.md

 ***

-Here you will find some scripts that I used to solve the first set of challenge questions.  **I recommend viewing them in an IPython Notebook** (file.ipynb) or if you like, you can simply view the code and execute in IPython.
+Here you will find some scripts that I used to solve the first set of challenge questions.  **I recommend viewing them with IPython Notebook**, or alternateively, you can simply view the code and execute in an IPython environment.

 In order to solve for the random walk questions, I imagined what I knew about other random walk scenarios.
-I recalled a [story](https://en.wikipedia.org/wiki/Monte_carlo_simulation#History) from the scientists at Los Alamos National Laboratory, and decided a Monte Carlo simulation was a fun idea.
+I recalled a [story](https://en.wikipedia.org/wiki/Monte_carlo_simulation#History) from the scientists at Los Alamos National Laboratory, and decided a Monte Carlo simulation was a workable idea.

 ####1. createTheData.ipynb

-   This script generates a JSON files which contain the random walks.
+   This script generates a JSON file which contains the random walks.
 I found that random.randint() was significantly less random than random.choice('True','False').

 ####2. siftAndPlot.ipynb